 You can expect the officers to be professional in their approach to situations and to afford you the necessary time it will take for compliance.
 As long as you are working toward the goal of compliance, the officer will assist you in every way possible.

 Code Compliance does not handle neighbor disputes or civil problems involving one party against another.
-Examples of a civil issue are:
+Examples of civil issues are:

 - Overhanging tree branches

-- Dropping of leaves or branches into a neighbor's pool or yard
+- Dropping leaves or branches into a neighbor's pool or yard

 - Overwatering of lawns or flowerbeds